Skip to content

 You can use the API to:

-• Read and post comments on versions
+• Read and post comments on files

 • Add or remove emoji reactions